Canon 1300D vs Panasonic GH5

 - More modern: Was introduced somewhat (9 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the GH5 is the clear winner of the contest (25 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GH5 is the clear winner of the contest (26 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1300D or the GH5.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.